The Commonwealth of Nations was established in 1949 as an intergovernmental organisation: tasked to promote the common interests of its Member States.

 As its incoming Director-General, I am committed to maintaining and building on the proven strengths of the Commonwealth Foundation—most especially its role in helping to ensure that the Commonwealth itself evolves into the inclusive and brave institution that this fractured and uncertain world so badly needs.

-Anne Therese Gallagher AO is the Director-General of the Commonwealth Foundation.
+Dr Anne T. Gallagher AO is the Director-General of the Commonwealth Foundation.